Sabermetric Series, Part 5: Pitcher Evaluation

 You can also look at Zone% and F-Strike% when evaluating walk rates.
 Neither stat individually is enough to guarantee a pitcher will move forward with good or bad control, but it can help you tell if a big change in a walk rate is legitimate or anomalous.
 If a pitcher has suddenly cut his walk rate in half, look at his F-Strike% and Zone%.
 Is there a notable change there?
 If not, he probably hasn’t really made an adjustment, and he will revert closer to his career rate over time.

 F-Strike%, or First Pitch Strike Rate, tells you the percentage (per batter) that a pitcher throws the first pitch for a strike.
-A higher number indicates strong control/command and an aggressive approach on the mound, while a lower number indicates a lack of control.
+A higher number indicates strong control/command and an aggressive approach on the mound, while a lower number generally indicates a lack of control.
 The average is around 60%, and any pitcher with a F-Strike% over 65% is pretty much a lock for a good walk rate.
-Clayton Kershaw led all starters in 2017 with an elite 69.4% mark — his BB/9 was 1.54.
-Josh Tomlin, for all his flaws, was second in F-Strike% at 68.6%.
-His BB/9 was a microscopic 0.89.
+Miles Mikolas led all qualified starters in 2018 with an elite 70.8% mark — his BB/9 was 1.30.
 Conversely, anything below 58% is pretty poor and will most likely indicate a pitcher is going to be prone to walks.
+Gio Gonzalez put up the worst F-Strike% in 2018, at 53.8%.
+He posted a 4.21 BB/9.

 With that, we wrap up this Sabermetric Series.
 I hope you’ve enjoyed it, and if there is anything from this series you want to discuss with me, or if there is something I failed to touch on, reach out to me @NathanDokken on Twitter.
 I’d be more than happy to chat with you.
 It is my hope that you can utilize these metrics in your own personal analysis, and perhaps even be a better player because of it.